Plunge saw

 Plunge saw mounted on a guide rail (track) and attached to a dust extraction system.

 A plunge saw or plunge-cut saw is a type of hand-held circular saw which differs from a regular circular saw in that it can plunge into the material to a predetermined depth during the cut.
 In other words, the depth-of-cut is not fixed and often can be adjusted to be just slightly over the thickness of the board being cut.
 This property also allows a plunge saw to cut shallow grooves into the workpiece, if necessary.
 Compared to traditional hand-held circular saws, plunge saws are said to increase operator safety, as well as allowing for reduced splintering and tear-out.
-Plunge saws are an essential power tool for joiners, carpenters, kitchen fitters and anyone who works with laminates, insulation or needs to make lots of cuts in small work pieces.
+Plunge saws are a useful power tool for joiners, carpenters, kitchen fitters and anyone who works with laminates, insulation or needs to make many cuts in work pieces.

 History

 The German power tool manufacturer Festool introduced the first guide rail in 1962, and patented and released the first plunge-cut saw in 1980.